haoliangw/haoliangw.github.io/wavelets.md

 The SGWT did not approach to these two challenges directly, instead, they design the mother wavelet in the frequency domain, and shown that scaling could be also done in the frequency domain.
 As for the translation operation, a delta impulse function (only have value 1 at one point and 0 everywhere else) was introduced to show that, translating a mother wavelet is the same as applying the mother wavelet to a delta impulse, this is useful because we can easily design a delta function on graphs, which is simply a vector that only only have value 1 at certain vertex and 0 elsewhere.

 ### CWT as a Bandpass Filter
+The designing of the mother wavelet and its corresponding scaling operation can be accomplished in the frequency domain instead of in the space domain, this is done by interpreting the CWT as a bandpass filter.

 We now know that the CWT computes the inner product of a scaled and translated mother wavelet $\psi_{s,a}(x)=\frac{1}{s}\psi(\frac{x-a}{s})$ with a signal $f(x)$:

 $$CWT=\langle \psi_{s,a}, f \rangle=\int_{-\infty}^{\infty}\frac{1}{s}\psi^*(\frac{x-a}{s})f(x)dx$$